Voice From The Field: Sensei Stacy Fouse

 I know your dojo supports domestic violence survivors.
 Can you tell me about that?

 We’ve had women reach out to say they’re stuck in a bad situation and don’t have any money.
-Our dojo usually charges $20-$25 per person, but we have no problem waiving that fee for someone in a bad situation who needs help.
+The dojo usually charges $20-$25 per person, but we have no problem waiving that fee for someone in a bad situation who needs help.

-Also, we have partnered with Valkyries Ladies Club which is a motorcycle riding club out of Charleston, WV, and together we run seminars to help domestic violence survivors.
+Also, we have partnered with Valkyries Ladies Club which is a motorcycle riding club out of Charleston, WV and together we run seminars to help domestic violence survivors.
 We also do seminars for people in sober living houses which is really rewarding.

 Is there anything you’re planning right now that excites you?

-I just restarted my karate program which I’m working on growing right now.
+I just restarted a karate program which I’m working on growing right now.
 I’ve had some injuries, so there have been setbacks, but now I have extra help teaching classes.
 If I show up at the Dojo and my back is yelling at me that day, I now have the option to sit down to instruct without being on the mat thanks to that extra help.

-Anyone who is interested can contact me by phone at 304-709-9936 or my partner Jason at 304-844-2240.
+Anyone who is interested can contact me by phone at 304-709-9936 or owner Hanshi Jason at 304-844-2240.

 Interview conducted, transcribed, and written by Marlynda Arnett, Program Innovation Leader for West Virginia Women Work.